BioX-NKU/scButterfly/README.md

 pip install scButterfly.whl --extra-index-url https://download.pytorch.org/whl/cpu
 ```

+This process will take approximately 5 to 10 minutes, depending on the user's computer device and internet connectivition.

 ## Quick Start

 Illustrating with the translation between  scRNA-seq and scATAC-seq data as an example, scButterfly could be easily used following 3 steps: data preprocessing, model training, predicting and evaluating.
 More details could be find in [scButterfly documents](http://scbutterfly.readthedocs.io/).